-If the only files you have open in Photoshop are those you want to merge, then select ADD OPEN FILES.
-If you have opened the files from Lightroom, the individual files should already be listed.
+If the only files you have open in Photoshop are those you want to merge, then select “Add Open Files.”
+If you opened the files from Lightroom, the individual files should already be listed.

 You have some layout options in the left column and some checkboxes at the bottom.

-- Perspective uses the centre image as the reference and fits all the other images around this one.
+- Perspective uses the center image as the reference and fits all the other images around this one.